JJ/granada-off/text/geekery.md

 You can also be a hardcore geek of the kind that develops stuff and post it for everyone on [GitHub](http://github.com).
 If that is the case and you never leave your laptop at home, I have just created [Granada Geek](http://www.meetup.com/es/Granada-Geek/) in MeetUp, so that all groups, entrepreneurs, hacktivists, free software developers, and anyone, can create events for all to see.
 If it is not there it is probably not happening, but we expect to have something going on every week.

-You can stop reading this and read your Blacksad.
-When you are done, keep reading this, there is so much more in Granada on and off the beaten track.
+You can stop reading this now and start to browse your Blacksad.
+When you are done, continue right here, there is so much more in Granada on and off the beaten track.

-Or you can go and visit the Alhambra.
+Or you can stop again and visit the Alhambra.

 >You have done it already, right?
 You can now go back and do it again,
 >but going off the beaten track.
 Is there a track not beaten to death